ARM-software/CMSIS-DSP/README.md

 `pip install cmsisdsp`

 With this wrapper you can design your algorithm in Python using an API as close as possible to the C API.
 The wrapper is compatible with NumPy.
 The wrapper is supporting fixed point arithmetic.
+This wrapper works in google colab.

 The goal is to make it easier to move from a design to a final implementation in C.